There has been one epic problem in all my family tree research:

 I set the bar at 9 cM for a "significant" match.

-As noted above, I have some hits that are marked as "matches" by the genealogy sites but are below 9 cM, so I exclude them.
+you see I have some hits that are marked as "matches" by the genealogy sites but are below 9 cM, so I exclude those ones

 We have the following matches with